josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 - reinforcement following escalation in Ukraine
 - 2026: renewed reduction

-> Repetition transforms signal into pattern.
+> Repetition transforms signals into expectations.

 Allies no longer ask:
 - “What does this decision mean?”